 Haven't been able to find a source for this image, which is found all over the internet.
+I'm assuming it now longer is under copyright. |

 The original Jamestown expedition was an economic outpost, rather than a settlement.
 The first fort was established in 1607 by the Virginia Company of London.
 Its mission was to extract as much wealth as possible from Virginia, either through mining, cash crops, or other resources.
 Unsurprisingly, the company had problems from the start.
 Men whose primary raison d'etre was to make money had no interest in grubbing in the dirt to grow food, and although the original fort was placed on unwanted land, as the company expanded fields for tobacco, the English more and more came into conflict with the local political authority, Powhatan.